 Types of Primary Total Knee Replacement (TKR)

-The main reason for replacing any arthritic joint with an artificial joint is to stop the bones from rubbing against each other, which is the cause of pain.
-The main aim of this surgery is to help people return to many of their activities with less pain and with greater freedom of movement.
+The main reason for replacing any arthritic joint with an artificial joint is to stop the bones from rubbing against each other, which is the cause of knee joint pain.
+The main aim of this Primary Total Knee Replacement Surgery is to help people return to many of their activities with less everyday pain, knee joint pain with greater freedom of movement.

 The main indication for Total Knee Replacement in the 1970s and 1980s was pain and the expected benefit from the surgery was a mobile and painless joint.
-In the 21st century, the main indication apart from pain is ability to have a good functional outcome after surgery.
+In the 21st century, the main indication apart from pain is ability to have a good functional outcome after Primary Total Knee Replacement Surgery.

 Types of implants used in Primary Knee Replacement: